 But when Jesus died on the cross for our sin, God changed everything forever.
 He allowed the awful blackness of our sin to reveal what had been there all along—his great love for all that he has made, even for sinners like us.

-With great mercy and a strange wisdom, God revealed himself most clearly when the smutty darkness of our sin was smeared over the crucified Jesus.
-Jesus was the perfect evidence of God’s loving presence.
-And yet, he paid the price to redeem us from slavery to sin and certain death.
+With great mercy and strange wisdom, God revealed himself most clearly when the smutty darkness of our sin was smeared over the crucified Jesus.
+Jesus was the perfect evidence of God’s loving presence with us.
+And yet, he paid the price to redeem us from slavery to sin and certain death: he gave his life.